Mid-Autumn Festival in a four-generation Teochew-owned mooncake bakery in Cholon.

 Ông Triệu An - chủ tiệm bánh đời thứ ba

-Mr. Trieu An - third generation bakery owner
+Mr. Trieu An - the third-generation owner of the bakery.

-For him, it is the consistency with the old recipe that keeps customers.
-“Making cakes the traditional way is much harder than the industrial chain, but we want customers to still taste the familiar taste of the old days,” he said.
+For him, it's the unwavering adherence to the old recipe that keeps customers coming back.
+"Making cakes the traditional way is much more laborious than using industrial methods, but we want our customers to still taste the familiar flavors of the past," he said.

 Nhiều khách hàng chọn bánh pía Triệu Minh Hiệp làm quà tặng dịp Trung thu như một món quà quen thuộc của Chợ Lớn

-Many customers choose Trieu Minh Hiep pia cake as a gift for the Mid-Autumn Festival as a familiar gift of Cho Lon.
+Many customers choose Trieu Minh Hiep mooncakes as gifts for the Mid-Autumn Festival, as a familiar souvenir from Cho Lon.

-In addition, an interesting detail is that the cake box - something that few people pay attention to - has been the shop's identity for decades.
-While many brands are racing to design luxurious boxes, Mr. An's shop remains loyal to the hand-folded paper boxes printed in colorful colors.
-It was only last year, when the box factory closed because the senior workers quit, that the shop switched to industrially printed paper boxes.
-The box design has a distinctive pattern and the shop's name in Chinese.
-"We still choose paper because this type of paper absorbs moisture well, keeping the cake hot without the crust getting soggy.
-Using plastic or metal boxes can easily cause the cake to steam, losing its crispiness," he explained.
+In addition, an interesting detail is that the cake box – something few people pay attention to – has been the shop's identifying feature for decades.
+While many brands are racing to design luxurious boxes, Mr. An's shop has remained loyal to its handcrafted, brightly colored, hand-folded paper boxes.
+Only last year, when the box factory closed due to the retirement of elderly workers, did the shop switch to industrially printed paper boxes.
+The box design features the shop's distinctive pattern and name in Chinese characters.
+"We still choose paper because it absorbs moisture well, keeping the cakes warm without the crust becoming soggy.
+Using plastic or metal boxes easily causes the cakes to steam, and the crust loses its crispness," he explained.

-Mid-Autumn Festival is not only about eating mooncakes and drinking tea, but also an occasion for family gatherings.
-The Trieu family mooncake shop has therefore become a part of the memories of many Chinese people in Cho Lon.
-It is a place where generations meet, reminisce about old times and exchange boxes of warm mooncakes.
+Mid-Autumn Festival is not just about eating mooncakes and drinking tea, but also a time for family gatherings.
+The Trieu family's mooncake shop has therefore become a part of the memories of many Chinese people in Cholon.
+It's a place where generations meet, reminisce about the past, and exchange boxes of warm mooncakes.

 Khách xếp hàng chờ mua bánh trong tiệm vào ngày cuối tuần

-Customers line up to buy cakes in the shop on the weekend.
+Customers line up to buy cakes in the shop on weekends.

-Keeping the fire burning for the fourth generation
+Keeping the flame alive for the fourth generation.

-Now, after three generations, the bakery is about to enter its fourth generation.
-Mr. An’s son, Trieu Hoc Can, has begun learning the trade, helping his father from kneading dough to tending the oven.
-“I want my son to understand that this is not just a bakery, but a family legacy.
-Each cake sold is a part of the customer’s memory,” Mr. An shared.
+Now, having been passed down through three generations, the bakery is preparing to enter its fourth.
+Mr. An's son, Trieu Hoc Can, has begun learning the trade, assisting his father from kneading dough to tending the oven.
+"I want my son to understand that this is not just a bakery, but a family legacy.
+Each cake sold is a piece of the customer's memory," Mr. An shared.

-To keep up with the times, Mr. An opened an online sales channel, accepting orders online and delivering to your home.
-However, he still firmly maintained the original flavor and method.
-The only change is the more modern design of the box, printed with a characteristic pattern and the shop name in Chinese, but inside, the cake still has the familiar flavor.
+To keep up with the times, Mr. An opened an online sales channel, accepting online orders and delivering to homes.
+However, he remains steadfast in maintaining the original flavor and method.
+The only change is the more modern box design, featuring characteristic patterns and the shop's name in Chinese, but inside, the cakes retain their familiar taste.

 Empty